 What is a Language Access Plan?

 A Language Access Plan sets forth the actions to be taken by the agency to ensure meaningful access to their services.
 This include but not limited to the list of translated document and languages available, total staff with language access skills and ability, training plan, annual monitoring plan, and outreach strategies.
 Agencies are required to regularly update their Language Access Plans.
-Find additional information on state agency Language Access Plans.
+These Plans are available on agency websites.

 How many New Yorkers speak a language other than English at home?

-Over 5.5 million people living in New York speak a language other than English.
+Over 5.7 million people living in New York speak a language other than English.
 Of these, 2.5 million speak English less than well.
-Based on the 2013-2017 American Community Survey, the number of LEP individuals who speak one of the top six languages are:
+Based on the 2015-2019 American Community Survey, the number of LEP individuals who speak one of the top ten languages are:

 Which state agencies are required to provide Language Access services?